jsenv/core/docs/testing/readme.md

 ## Test api example

 The following code uses `@jsenv/core` to execute every files ending with `test.js` inside a project directory.
+To integrate it properly in your own project, take inspiration from the [basic project](./basic-project) files.

 ```js
 const { executeTestPlan, launchNode } = require("@jsenv/core")